Sheepwash Barn

 Barn Conversion Sliding Doors in Rutland

-Barn conversion sliding doors in Rutland define Sheepwash Barn, a former open-sided sheep barn, transformed into a single-storey, low-carbon rural retreat overlooking Eyebrook Reservoir.
-Supplied and installed by IQ Glass, the glazing scheme uses full-height sliding doors and tall aluminium windows to enclose the original agricultural shell while opening the living spaces to the landscaped gardens and long views beyond.
+Sheepwash Barn is a former open-sided sheep barn overlooking Eyebrook Reservoir, transformed into a single-storey, low-carbon rural retreat.
+IQ Glass supplied and installed a glazing package of full-height sliding doors and tall aluminium windows to enclose the original agricultural shell while opening the living spaces to the gardens and long views beyond.
+The barn conversion sliding doors in Rutland were designed to bring daylight deep into the plan, provide simple day-to-day operation, and sit quietly alongside the building’s rural material palette.

 Photography: The Shearling ©️ @uniquehomestays